Bebra777228/PolUVR/README.md

 ### As a Dependency in a Python Project

-You can use Audio Separator in your own Python project.
+You can use PolUVR in your own Python project.
 Here's a minimal example using the default two stem (Instrumental and Vocals) model:

 ```python
 from PolUVR.separator import Separator